DavidFaget/off-nutrition-extraction/README.md

 ## How to Run the Project

-1. **Setup Environment**: Make sure you have the necessary libraries installed.
-You may use a `requirements.txt` file or a `conda` environment.
+1. **Setup Environment**: Make sure you have the necessary libraries installed, which are listed in `requirements.txt`.
 2. **Text Extraction**: Run `python scripts/text_processing.py` to run all the first step (extract and process text from raw images).
-Note that we could also run img_processing.py and ocr.py independently.
+Note that you can also run `img_processing.py` and `ocr.py` independently.
-3. **Train the Model**: Execute `python scripts/train.py` to train the multitask learning model on the processed data.
+3. **Train the Model**: Execute `python scripts/train.py` to train the multitask learning model.
-4. **Evaluate the Model**: Use `python scripts/evaluate.py` to assess model performance on validation or test data.
+4. **Evaluate the Model**: Use `python scripts/evaluate.py` to assess model performance on test data.
 5. **Perform Inference**: Finally, run `python scripts/inference.py` to make predictions on new data (remember to extract and process the text before running inference).

 ## Future Work:

-- Add config.yaml
+- Add a config.yaml file
 - Include functions to test each part separately
 - Train and develop a specific OCR model for our task.
 This includes preprocessing (cropping) the raw image with a ML model specifically trained for detecting nutritional table edges.
 - Enhance the text processing after obtaining the raw OCR text.
 - Our current solution requires 2 steps.
 We could modify the inference script to automatically perform inference from raw images (by calling text_processing).

+## References

+[1] Tian, Zhi & Huang, Weilin & Tong, He & He, Pan & Qiao, Yu.
+(2016).
+Detecting Text in Natural Image with Connectionist Text Proposal Network.
+9912.
+56-72.
+10.1007/978-3-319-46484-8_4.
+[2] Joshi, Kartik.
+(2024).
+Study of Tesseract OCR.
+GLS KALP: Journal of Multidisciplinary Studies.
+1. 41-50.
+10.69974/glskalp.01.02.54.